acenet-arc/cloud_from_a_to_z/_episodes/10-day2-install-mysql.md

 exercises: 0
 questions:
 - "What is MySQL?"
+- "How can MySQL databases and tables be viewed?"
+- "How can MySQL tables be modified?"
 - "How do we install it securely?"
 - "How do we set the MySQL root user's password?"
 objectives: